Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Curvature matrices of Cartesian products

 \end{remark}

-We need further the following lemma. \begin{lemma} For two positive semidefinite Hermitian matrices $A$ and $B$, there exists a nonsingular matrix $P$ such that $PA\overline{P}^{\top}$ and $PB\overline{P}^{\top}$ are both diagonal matrices. \end{lemma} \begin{proof} Before the proof, we prepare two facts about positive semidifinite matrices. \begin{itemize} \item Every diagonal entry of a positive semidifinite matrix is non-negative. \item If a diagonal entry is $0$, then all entries in the same row and same column are $0$. \end{itemize} For the first fact, since any principal minor of a positive semidifinite matrix is non-negative, especially, every diagonal entry is a principal minor of size $1\times 1$, hence is non-negative.
+Furthermore, We need the following linear algebraic lemma. \begin{lemma} For two positive semidefinite Hermitian matrices $A$ and $B$, there exists a nonsingular matrix $P$ such that $PA\overline{P}^{\top}$ and $PB\overline{P}^{\top}$ are both diagonal matrices. \end{lemma} \begin{proof} Before the proof, we prepare two facts about positive semidifinite matrices. \begin{itemize} \item Every diagonal entry of a positive semidifinite matrix is non-negative. \item If a diagonal entry is $0$, then all entries in the same row and same column are $0$. \end{itemize} Since all principal minors of a positive semidefinite matrix are non-negative, it follows in particular that each diagonal element---being a $1\times 1$ principal minor---must also be non-negative.
+This shows the first fact.